 Erasmus and Serk arrived at the camp with a new plan: Erasmus boosted his hypnosis powers to the point of telepathy using another pinch of his Kezan powder.
 He was now able to use his powers against the werewolves while Serk was ordering them around, trying to become the leader of the pack.
 They both managed to control the pack, while Serk and Rage began to fight.

-In the end, under the eyes of an unknown soldier who escaped Serk’s slaughter a few hours earlier, the pack scattered in Neril valley, toward the surrounding towns and villages, but not after having bitten Nicodemus, Erasmus, Ariane and Tuk.
+In the end, under the eyes of Aaron Grimwind, the only soldier to have escaped Serk’s slaughter a few hours earlier, the pack scattered in Neril valley, toward the surrounding towns and villages, but not after having bitten Nicodemus, Erasmus, Ariane and Tuk.
 Erasmus changed into a werewolf, and ran in the valley, followed by Serk.
 Meanwhile, back at the camp, Nicodemus, Ariane and Tuk were going to change into werewolves themselves, while Rage was gloating, triumphant.